EnterpriseDB/tpa/docs/configure-cluster.md

 The postgres data dir is set to /var/lib/pgsql/tblspc_data01/data

-In this way it is possible to create extra volumes & associated mount points for each instance.
+In this way it is possible to create extra volumes and  associated mount points for each instance.

 ------

 ### AWS EC2 parameters - advanced

 It is possible to use different VPCs in each region, e.g. specifying VPCs by id, this expanded form maps from region names to a VPC filter specification.
 If the VPC does not exist, and both Name, cidr are given ( *and* vpc-id is not in filters), it will be created.

-###### Example - ec2_vpc with vpc-id specified
+###### Example: ec2_vpc with vpc-id specified

 ```
 ec2_vpc: